Kentucky Derby and Horse Racing at The Downey Profile®

 March 9 Tampa Bay Derby

-1 Domestic Product 2 No More Tim 3 Grand Mo the First 4 Good Money 5 Heartened
+1 Domestic Product 2 No More Time 3 Grand Mo the First 4 Good Money 5 Heartened

 T: Chad Brown J: Tyler Gaffalione O: Klaravich Stables Inc. B: Klaravich Stables (KY)

 Domestic Product and No More Time topped the Tampa Bay Derby in a blanket finish and in that order.
 The race was run with the tote inoperable in Tampa and other east coast tracks.
 Good Money led through crawling fractions of 25.25, 51.15 and 1:16.21, with No More Time attending and Domestic Product waiting in mid-pack for the other one to make his move.
 That happened as they rounded the far turn.
 No More Time and Javier Castellano grabbed the lead in upper stretch only to be run down in the final jump by Domestic Product under Tyler Gaffalione.
 Grand Mo the First, who was running early with Domestic Product, was right there at the wire for third.
 Good Money was fourth and Heartened made a late move up the rail to get fifth.
 The winning time was 1:45.47.
 The Tampa Bay Derby, race 11 on the card, went off at 5:51 ET after an announced post time of 5:18.
-Payoffs for race 10 and 11 (for those who bet before the tote went down) are still pending.
+Wagers placed only on this race were not honored; instead, refunds were issued.
 The final race 12 was canceled.
 Kentucky Derby points 50-25-15-10-5.

 March 3 San Felipe Stakes